google/angle/src/tests/perf_tests/README.md

 * `wall_time`: Wall time taken to run a single iteration, calculated by dividing the total wall clock time by the number of test iterations.
   * For trace tests, each rendered frame is an iteration.
 * `frame_wall_time`: Time of all GLES calls in the `replayFrame()` function.
 Optionally may include swap / offscreen blit calls by using the `--add-swap-into-frame-wall-time` argument.
+Not tracked by default; enable with `--track-frame-wall-time`.
 * `gpu_time`: Estimated GPU elapsed time per test iteration.
 We compute the estimate using GLES [timestamp queries](https://www.khronos.org/registry/OpenGL/extensions/EXT/EXT_disjoint_timer_query.txt) at the beginning and ending of each test loop.